AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 View the examples below of the content from exported CSV files with each of the selections in the UI.

 * Example output with **[!UICONTROL null]** selected: `male,NULL,TestLastName`.
-In this case, the CSV file transforms the empty string into a null value.
+In this case, Experience Platform transforms the empty string into a null value.
 * Example output with **""** selected: `male,"",TestLastName`.
-In this case, the CSV file adds double quotes around an empty string.
+In this case, Experience Platform adds double quotes around an empty string.
 * Example output with **[!UICONTROL Empty string]** selected: `male,,TestLastName`.
-In this case, the CSV file maintains the empty value and exports it as it is.
+In this case, the Experience Platform maintains the empty value and exports it as it is (without double quotes).

 >[!TIP]
 >
->The difference between the empty value output and the null value output in the section below is that ........
+>The difference between the empty value output and the null value output in the section below is that an empty value has an actual value which is empty.
+The NULL value does not have any value at all.
+Think of the empty value as an empty glass on the table and the null value as not having the glass at all on the table.

 ### Null value output {#null-value-output}